 Lentils are among the richest sources of plant-based protein, making them an excellent choice if you follow a vegetarian or vegan diet.

 Red meat can be a part of a healthy diet, but it’s best to moderate your intake.
 Consuming high amounts of red meat has been linked to a higher risk of developing certain health conditions, including colorectal cancer (

 Try cutting back on red meat and eating plant-based protein, fish, and poultry more frequently.

-Quinoa is often referred to as a complete protein because it contains all nine of the essential amino acids that your body can’t make on its own.
-However, it actually contains insufficient amounts of certain amino acids, like lysine (
+Quinoa is often referred to as a complete protein because it contains all nine essential amino acids that your body can’t make on its own.
+However, it actually contains insufficient amounts of certain amino acids, like leucine (